mikegodsfavour/Bank-Loan-Analysis-Power-BI-SQL/README.md

 - Developing the ability to translate raw financial data into actionable insights that support decision-making in the banking and finance domain

 Overall, this project improved my analytical thinking and helped me understand how data analytics is applied in real-world financial scenarios.

+## Challenges Faced

+During the course of this project, I encountered several challenges that contributed significantly to my learning and problem-solving skills:

+*Understanding Financial Metrics:*
+  - Interpreting finance-related KPIs such as interest rate, DTI, good vs bad loans, and repayment performance required additional research to fully understand their business implications.

+* Data Modeling in Power BI:*
+  - Establishing proper relationships between tables and creating a functional date table for time-based analysis was challenging but essential for accurate reporting.

+*Custom Dashboard Branding (Logo Integration):*
+  - Incorporating a custom bank logo into the Power BI dashboard while maintaining layout consistency and visual balance was a challenge, especially aligning it with the overall dashboard design.

+Overcoming these challenges improved my technical skills, attention to detail, and confidence in handling real-world data analytics projects.

 ## Recommendation